 We love having our customers come visit us on our farm.
 We give tours and host open houses and just like to say hello!

-In 2017, we’ll also be hosting a limited number of groups for farm dinners.
+This year, we’ll also be hosting a limited number of groups for farm dinners.
 Bring your group of up to 50 people and eat a truly farm-fresh meal right in the field.

 We will also be holding a series of workshops, such as on growing uncommon herbs.
 Subscribe to our newsletter to stay informed.